-4.4 Country Limits
+4.3 Country limits

-The council has determined that it will only use approved counterparties from countries (excluding the UK) with a minimum sovereign credit rating of AA- from Fitch (or equivalent).
-The list of countries that qualify using this credit criteria as at 21 January 2019 are shown in Annex 1.
-This list will be added to, or deducted from, by officers should ratings change prior to any investments being made outside of the UK.
+The council has determined that it will only use approved counterparties from the UK and from countries with a minimum sovereign credit rating of AA- from Fitch (or equivalent).
+The list of countries that qualify using this credit criteria as at the date of this report are shown in Annex 1.
+This list will be added to, or deducted from, by officers should ratings change in accordance with this policy.